quinfer/tsfe/README.md

 ## Project Report

-This package also includes a RMarkdown template for use in the project report.
+This package also includes an RMarkdown template for use in the project report.
 Go to File\>New\>R Markdown… and choose from `From Template` then `project-report`.